wykswr/DPREx/README.md

 chr4 1019055 1019075

 ## result file
-The result will be saved in a CSV file, with columns called repeats_id, probability_score and pathogenic.
-For a record like " chr1 12252260 12252264", its repeats_id is "chr1@12252260@12252264".
-The order of the records can be different from the input file, but repeats_id can be used to recovery the order.
+* The result will be saved in a CSV file, with columns called repeats_id, probability_score and pathogenic.
+* For a record like "chr1 12252260 12252264", its repeats_id is "chr1@12252260@12252264".
+* The order of the records can be different from the input file, but it can be re-sorted with repeats_id.

-The pathogenic column denotes whether a mutation is pathogenic if it happens in the repeat interval, the probability_score is positively related to that likelihood.
+* The pathogenic column denotes whether a mutation is pathogenic if it happens in the repeat interval, the probability_score is positively related to that likelihood.